-The Transformer and Principles of Three-Phase Systems
+Understanding the Principles of Three Phase Systems

-The following skills are contained in this module: Understanding the fundamental design and function of transformers; Learning how to identify and make single-phase transformer connections; Becoming familiar with proper transformer installation procedures; Understanding the foundational principles of three-phase systems; Learning how to identify and connect three-phase transformers.
+This module introduces the student to the fundamental design and function of single and three phase transformers.
+Topics include: Understanding the fundamental design and function of transformers; Learning how to identify and make singlephase transformer connections; Proper transformer installation procedures; Understanding the principles of three-phase systems; Learning how to identify and connect three phase transformers.
+Six lab assignments give the student practical hands on experience with the various types of transformer connections used in industry.